 Trailhead parking passes are good at the following locations: Pioneer Ridge-Austin Helmers, Jim Creek Recreation Area, West Butte, Lazy Mountain, Matanuska River Park, Crevasse Moraine, Government Peak Recreation Area, Alcantra Sports Complex, S Big Lake Parking Lowt, Ayrshire, Settlers Bay Coastal Park, Downton Talkeetna, Christiansen Lake, Talkeetna Lakes, and WHIGMI.
-It is $40 for one pass and $30 for a second pass.
+The price is $40 for one pass and $30 for a second pass.
 In building purchase can only be done with cash or check.
 Trailhead passes are valid until December 31, 2020.
 If you wish to pay online you can visit Trailhead Pass Purchase.
 If you purchase them online your pass will be mailed to you.